 As I read through the English translation of this work I often found myself wondering if I was reading a collection of social media “wisdom” posts bundled into one giant literary fortune cookie.

-I don’t mean to be rude in kind of way, but I certainly understand why serious scientists become nauseated by the “self-help-industry.”
+I don’t mean to be rude in any kind of way, but I certainly understand why serious scientists become nauseated by the “self-help-industry.”

 This book is at times self-contradictory, and without any kind of bibliography, which means that you just have to believe what the author is presenting you with.